What Is an Asset Register & Why Accuracy Is Important

 Whereas larger companies, depending on the industry, are likely to have up to three different types of asset registers that include their IT and digital assets.
 In this instance, the asset data that is stored will vary depending on the register.

-Data Found in an Asset Register
+Data Found in a Fixed Asset Register

 - Description of an asset